girishsj11/new_assignment/README.md

-Abstraction is at design level, here we try to identify which methods/attributes that we wanted to hide it from the user & which one to show it user. so after idetifying the implementation will be done through some of the access specifiers like - public , provate & protected (Encapsulation features).
+Abstraction is at design level, here we try to identify which methods/attributes that we wanted to hide it from the user & which one to show it user. so after idetifying the implementation will be done through some of the access specifiers like - public , private & protected (Encapsulation features).
     Key aspects of abstraction in Python:

     Focus on essential features: